alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 ### Libraries over frameworks

 I prefer to stay at the level of abstraction of the library.
-It gives me the oportunity to understand more concrete cases that I can use effectively and optimize.
+It gives me the opportunity to understand more concrete cases that I can use effectively and optimize.
 Also being at the level of abstraction of the library makes it easier to adapt to change, which I think it's very important in the hectic tech industry.

 There are more libraries than frameworks, and libraries don't have consistent documentation across them.
 I think being at the level of abstraction of the library requires more dedication, and maybe not everyone has the motivation to it.
 Therefore, it might be a personal decision.